oschweitzer/learning-resources/react_lesson.md

 In order to connect Redux to your React application, the first thing to do is to use the `connect` HOC from `react-redux` package.
 This HOC has to wrap the component you want to connect to the store.

 The first argument of this `connect` function is `mapStateToProps` which is a function too.
 Like its name suggests it, `mapStateToProps` is used to select the data from the store that the connected component needs.
 This function is called every time the store state changes and it will receive the entire state from the store.
-The goal of th is function is to return an object, a part of the state the component needs.
+The goal of this function is to return an object, a piece of the state the component needs.

 #### Dispatching actions